dalibo/temboard/doc/temboard-howto.md

 ### Add a new instance

-There are two ways for adding a new instance in Temboard UI:
+There are two ways for adding a new instance in temBoard UI:
   * using the UI itself and its online form;
   * using the script `temboard-agent-register` from the host running the agent.